 School of Music professors and conductors Ronald Johnson and Daniel Galyen will coordinate a day-long workshop for visiting Iowa high school bands.
 This event is free but requires registration.
 Contact firstname.lastname@example.org for more information.

 College of Humanities, Arts, and Sciences

-The UNI Trumpet Ensemble, under the direction of faculty artist Randy Grabowski, will present a concert.
+Under the direction of School of Music professor and conductor Rebecca Burkhardt, the Northern Iowa Symphony Orchestra will offer a spring performance.
 This event is free and open to the public.